schweizercode/schweizercode/README.md

-- 🎓 current Student at Code Acamdemy Berlin
+- 🎓 former Student at Code Acamdemy Berlin

 - 🇦🇺 lived in Australia for over 4 Years